NASA delays next-generation space telescope until 2020

 Officials say they need more time to assemble and test the James Webb Space Telescope, which is considered a successor to the orbiting Hubble Space Telescope.

 The observatory was supposed to fly this year.
 But last fall, NASA bumped the launch to 2019.
-NASA announced the latest delay Tuesday.
+NASA announced the latest delay on Tuesday.

-NASA and its partner, the European Space Agency, will work together to firm up a new launch date.
-Once a new date is determined, NASA says it will provide a new cost estimate.
-Officials say the cost may exceed the $8 billion program cap set by Congress.
-NASA has already poured $7 billion into the telescope.
+“We have one shot to get this right before going into space,” said Thomas Zurbuchen, NASA’s associate administrator of science.

 Most Read Local Stories